endlessloop/RPCLogin/README.md

 # RPCLogin
-User registration and login using SUN RPC
+User registration and login using SUN RPC:

 Steps to run:
-1. ./server
+1) ./server
-2. ./client localhost
+2) ./client localhost